iq-motion-control/iq-module-communication-doc/docs/tutorials/pwm_control_flight_controller.rst

 Now we can use the motor testing tools in QGroundControl to confirm that the flight controller can control the module.

-1. Power off the module, and connect it to the flight controller
+1. Power off the module, and connect it to the flight controller.
-2. In QGroundControl under "Vehicle Setup", select the "Motors" section
+2. In QGroundControl under "Vehicle Setup," select the "Motors" section.
 3. Arm the safety switch on your flight controller if necessary.
-4. Power up the module, wait for it to complete the startup song.
+4. Turn on the module, and wait for it to complete the 5=beep startup song.
 5. Enable the module sliders with the toggle underneath the sliders.
-6. Move the Motor 1 slider bar just slightly above its start position, to give the module a throttle command near 0%.
+6. Move the Motor 1 slider bar just slightly above its start position to give the module a throttle command near 0%.
 The module should play its two note arming song, and may spin slowly.

-    * For Standard PWM, After each move of the slider the module should spin for the timeout duration (1.5s) and then stop spinning and timeout until the next command.
+    * For Standard PWM, after each move of the slider, the module will spin for the timeout duration (1.5s).
+After the timeout period. it will stop spinning and timeout until the next command.
 The timeout will cause the module to disarm.
 It will only re-arm on a throttle command close to 0%, so you cannot go straight to high throttle commands after the module times out.
 You should start by sending a low level throttle command to arm the module, and before that command ends and the module disarms, send another higher throttle command.
       For more information on arming and disarming the module, refer to the :ref:`manual_advanced_arming` section of the Feature Reference Manual.
     * For DSHOT, you cannot go straight to a high throttle level, as the module will disarm after each command, and only re-arms on a throttle command close to 0%.
 Follow the procedure outlined above for re-arming when using Standard PWM after the module disarms.
-The module will never timeout while testing with DSHOT, because DSHOT's explicit disarming prevents the timeout.
+The module will never timeout while testing with DSHOT, due to DSHOT's explicit disarming procedure.

 7. Move the Motor 1 slider around, and observe how the module changes speed.